Dustin J. Sleesman

 Dustin J. Sleesman is an Assistant Professor of Management at the Alfred Lerner College of Business and Economics at the University of Delaware.
-He received his Ph.D. from Michigan State University and his B.S. and B.A. from The Ohio State University.
+He received a Ph.D. from Michigan State University and a B.S. and B.A. from The Ohio State University.

 His research has been published in Academy of Management Journal and Journal of Applied Psychology, Journal of Behavioral Decision Making, and Industrial and Organizational Psychology, and has been featured in various media outlets such as Forbes, The Huffington Post, Philanthropy Journal, and La Tercera (Santiago, Chile).